ajfriend/ajfriend.github.io/src/notes/mac_setup/python.md

 One nice thing about `pyenv` is that it is **independent** of any Python install on your system, since it is just a collection of shell scripts.

 ## Set up `pyenv`

 ```sh
 brew install pyenv
 ```

+After this, the `pyenv` command will work, but we don't have the shims set up yet.

-Following the [`pyenv` instructions](https://github.com/pyenv/pyenv), we need to make sure the following is at the end of the shell configuration:
+Following the [`pyenv` instructions](https://github.com/pyenv/pyenv), we need to make sure the following is at the end of the shell configuration file:

 ```sh
 if command -v pyenv 1>/dev/null 2>&1; then